-(b) Temporary Reassignment of Cases.
+- (f) Assignment of Miscellaneous Matters.
+The Clerk of Court must randomly assign civil miscellaneous matters to a District Judge.
+If contested, the Clerk of Court must assign the matter a regular civil case number and directly assign the case to the District Judge to whom the miscellaneous matter was assigned. - (g) Temporary Reassignment of Cases.
 A case assigned to a particular District Judge may be temporarily reassigned to another District Judge, if the District Judge to whom the case is assigned is unavailable and an exigency exists which requires prompt action by the Court.
-The case will be reassigned by the Clerk (or by a deputy designated by the Clerk) to a District Judge by automated random selection among the District Judges then assigned to service in the District of Arizona, for the limited purpose of hearing or determining the matter that is the subject of the exigency.
+The Clerk of Court must randomly make the reassignment to an available District Judge for the limited purpose of hearing or determining the matter that is the subject of the exigency.